The Good Fight: Development

-In February 2016, Michelle and Robert King, when asked about a spin-off, stated that there was a possibility for a spin-off series.
+In February 2016, Michelle and Robert King, when asked about a spin-off from The Good Wife, stated that there was a possibility for a spin-off series.
 In May 2016, CBS was in final negotiations to set up a spin-off featuring Christine Baranski reprising her role as Diane Lockhart, but which would air on CBS All Access instead of the network.
 The spin-off was officially ordered to series on May 18, with Cush Jumbo returning as well.
 In September 2016, it was confirmed that the 10 episode spin-off would premiere in February 2017, with the story picking up a year after the final episode of the original series and seeing Diane pushed out of her firm after a financial scam involving her protégé wipes out her savings, resulting in her move to Lucca Quinn's firm.
-The series was initially planned to air in May 2017, but was moved to February 2017 after production delays forced CBS to postpone the premiere of the new series, Star Trek: Discovery.
-After months of speculation, CBS revealed the title for the spin-off series, which was revealed to be The Good Fight, on October 31, 2016.
-It was announced that The Good Fight would premiere on February 19, 2017.
-CBS released the first trailer for the spinoff on December 18, 2016, featuring footage from the premiere and later episodes.
+The series was initially planned to air in May 2017 but was moved to February 2017 after production delays forced CBS to postpone the premiere of another new series, Star Trek: Discovery, that had been intended to launch the CBS All Access streaming service.
+After months of speculation, CBS revealed the title for the spin-off series, The Good Fight, on October 31, 2016.
+It was announced that the series would premiere on February 19, 2017.
+CBS released the first trailer for the spin-off on December 18, 2016, featuring footage from the premiere and later episodes.

 On March 15, 2017, CBS All Access renewed the show for a second season with an increased episode count of 13, which premiered on March 4, 2018.
 On May 2, 2018, the series was renewed for a third season.
 In January 2019, it was announced that season 3 is set to premiere on the streaming platform on March 14, 2019.